-The search for Sydney’s best acai is surprisingly difficult.
+The search for Sydney’s best acai is surprisingly difficult (more difficult than typing ‘ç’, which I have neglected to do in my spelling of açai in this article).
 Beware those who say they don’t like acai, or who’ve tried it once and didn’t like it.
 My taste-search revealed there was a HUGE difference between the taste and quality of acai bowls between establishments.
 There were a few standouts and the rest fell far below.

 In general, the rule with specific food groups is: go somewhere that purports to specialise.
 For instance, get your fried chicken from a fried chicken place rather than a restaurant selling other dishes.
 So get your acai from an acai place?
 This hypothesis was found to not always true.